Reception of WikiLeaks: Response from the financial industry

 Since the publications of CableGate, WikiLeaks has experienced an unprecedented global financial blockade by major finance companies including MasterCard, Visa and PayPal although there has been no legal accusation of any wrongdoing.

 On 22 January 2010, the Internet payment intermediary PayPal suspended WikiLeaks' donation account and froze its assets.
 WikiLeaks said that this had happened before, and was done for "no obvious reason".

-In October 2010, Moneybookers, which collected donations for WikiLeaks, ended its relationship with the Wikileaks.
-Moneybookers stated that its decision had been made "to comply with money laundering or other investigations conducted by government authorities, agencies or commissions".
-Moneybookers said it had closed Wikileaks' account because Wikileaks had been put on an official US watchlist and on an Australian government blacklist.
+In August 2010, the internet payment company Moneybookers closed WikiLeaks' account and sent Assange a letter saying "Following an audit of your account by our security department, we must advise that your account has been closed ... to comply with money laundering or other investigations conducted by government authorities."
+After Assange asked what the problem was, Moneybookers sent another email saying that initially the "account was suspended due to being accessed from a blacklisted IP address.
+However, following recent publicity and the subsequently addition of the WikiLeaks entity to blacklists in Australia and watchlists in the USA, we have terminated the business relationship."
+According to The Guardian, the apparent blacklisting came a few days after the Pentagon expressed anger at WikiLeaks for publishing the Afghan War logs.

 In December 2010, PayPal again suspended WikiLeaks' account, thereby stopping donations through its service.
 PayPal said it had taken action after the US State Department sent a letter to Wikileaks stating that Wikileaks' activities were illegal in the US.
 Hendrik Fulda, vice-president of the Wau Holland Foundation, said that the Foundation had been receiving twice as many donations through PayPal as through normal banks before PayPal's decision to suspend WikiLeaks' account.